Turkey Tail Mushroom: Benefits, Evidence and How to Use It

 The Gut Microbiome Research: The Prebiotic Shift

 A 2017 randomised pilot trial (PMID: 28634730, n=24 healthy adults aged 18–75) gave participants Trametes versicolor at 6 g per day for 8 weeks.
-The result: significant increases in Bifidobacterium and Lactobacillus versus placebo, and measurable reductions in Clostridiales — a family associated with gut dysbiosis.
-NK cell activity also improved 28% from baseline (P=0.041).
+The result: observed increases in Bifidobacterium and Lactobacillus versus placebo, and measurable reductions in Clostridiales — a family associated with gut dysbiosis.
+NK cell activity also showed changes from baseline (P=0.041).
 No adverse effects were recorded.
-This was the first RCT to demonstrate both gut microbiome and immune benefits in healthy, non-cancer adults.
+This was the first RCT to report on these effects in healthy, non-cancer adults.

 A 2014 RCT (PMID: 24330264, n=24 healthy adults) at 2,700 mg per day for 8 weeks replicated the microbiome finding: significant positive shifts in Bifidobacterium and Lactobacillus, decreased Clostridiales.
 A 2023 systematic review (PMID: 36995535) confirmed this pattern across multiple clinical studies — Turkey Tail consistently modulates gut microbiota in both healthy adults and cancer survivors, with PSP identified as the primary prebiotic active compound.